 Businesses that store cardholder data should separate systems that interact with cardholder data from other business operations.
 Otherwise, they will have to apply PCI security standard safety measures to all their platforms.

 3. Annual validation

 Businesses that deal with credit cards must fill in a PCI validation form annually.
 Factors that influence PCI validation include the number of transactions processed annually, and if the business experienced a breach.
 Other parties may ask a business to present their certificate of validation.

-The 12 Requirements of PCI security standards
+How to Become PCI Compliant: The 12 Requirements of PCI security standards

 - Maintain a firewall—protects cardholder data inside the corporate network